-These next three nights – January 22, 23 and 24, 2021 – the bright waxing gibbous moon shines in front of the constellation Taurus the Bull.
-However, it will be difficult to envision the starlit figure of the Bull on these moonlit nights.
-Despite the lunar glare, you might see this constellation’s two major signposts: the star Aldebaran and the Pleiades star cluster, otherwise known as the Seven Sisters.
+On January 22, 23 and 24, 2021, the bright waxing gibbous moon shines in front of the constellation Taurus the Bull.
+With the moon in the way, it’ll be difficult to envision the starlit figure of the Bull on these nights.
+But, despite the moon’s glare, you might see this constellation’s two major signposts: the bright red star Aldebaran and the Pleiades star cluster, otherwise known as the Seven Sisters.

-What’s more, starting on September 7, 2023 (only two days after the initial occultation of Alcyone), the moon will present the first of a series of 49 monthly occultations of the star Elnath (Beta Tauri) from September 7, 2023, until April 11, 2027.
-(See Elnath on Taurus char below.)
-Elnath, the second-brightest star in the constellation Taurus, is about half as bright as Aldebaran, Taurus’ one and only 1st-magnitude star.
+What’s more, starting on September 7, 2023 (only two days after the initial occultation of Alcyone), the moon will present the first of a series of 49 monthly occultations of the star Elnath – aka Beta Tauri, or the second-brightest star in Taurus – from September 7, 2023, until April 11, 2027.
+Check out Elnath on the detailed chart of Taurus, below.
+Elnath is about half as bright as Aldebaran, Taurus’ one and only 1st-magnitude star.

 Aldebaran marks the tip of a V-shaped pattern of stars – really, a star cluster – called the Hyades, representing the Bull’s face.
 Yet Aldebaran isn’t part of this star cluster.
 It’s a chance alignment, with the Hyades cluster at more than twice Aldebaran’s distance away.
-You’ll have an easier time seeing the V-shaped face of the Bull in the second half of he month, when the moon drops out of the evening sky.
+You’ll have an easier time seeing the V-shaped face of the Bull in a couple of weeks, when the moon has dropped out of the evening sky.

-Ruddy Aldebaran depicts the Bull’s fiery red eye, and the star Elnath marks the tip of Taurus’ northern horn and the star Zeta Tauri.
-After the moon and Aldebaran first pop into view at nightfall, they’ll continue (along with the other stars) to move westward as Earth spins under the sky.
+Just as Aldebaran depicts the Bull’s red eye, so the star Elnath marks the tip of Taurus’ northern horn and the star Zeta Tauri its southern horn.
+After the moon and Aldebaran first pop into view at nightfall, they’ll continue (along with the rest of the stars) to move westward throughout the night, as Earth spins under the sky.
 These two luminaries will set in the west in the wee morning hours.

 Want to know when the moon sets in your part of the world?
 Visit Sunrise Sunset Calendars and remember to check the moonrise and moonset box.